MohsenAlyafei/nArabicWords/README.md

 ## 2. Examples of General Use

-In it s basic form, the function can be simply invoked for any number by passing only the first paraneter; as follows:
+In it s basic form, the function can simply be invoked for any integer numbers by passing only the first paraneter; as follows:

 ```javascript
 console.log( numberToWordsAr(2000) );         // "ألفان"